UnknowingTW/DSO101_SE_project/README.md

 This project implements a complete DevSecOps pipeline for a PERN (PostgreSQL, Express, React, Node.js) stack application with BMI calculator functionality.
 The pipeline includes automated testing, containerization with Docker, continuous integration with Jenkins and GitHub Actions, and deployment to Render.

+Project Objectives

+1. Develop a BMI Calculator Application:
+    Create a web-based tool that allows users to input their height and weight to calculate their Body Mass Index (BMI).

+2. Implement Data Persistence:
+    Store each BMI calculation in a database to enable users to view their historical data and track progress over time.

+3. Containerize the Application:
+    Use Docker to package the application and its dependencies, facilitating consistent deployment across different environments.

+4. Automate Deployment Processes:
+    Set up Continuous Integration and Continuous Deployment (CI/CD) pipelines using tools such as Jenkins and GitHub Actions to automate building, testing, and deploying the application.

+5. Deploy the Application Online:
+    Host the application on a cloud platform to ensure accessibility for users worldwide.

 ## BMI Calculator Implementation

 The BMI calculator feature includes: